 To respond to fluctuating demands for water, Metropolitan and its member agencies collectively examined the available local and imported resource options in order to develop a least-cost plan that meets the reliability and quality needs of the region.
 The product of this intensive effort was an Integrated Resources Plan (IRP) for achieving a reliable and affordable water supply for Southern California.
 The major objective of the IRP was to develop a comprehensive water resources plan that ensures (1) reliability, (2) affordability, (3) water quality, (4) diversity of supply, and (5) adaptability for the region, while recognizing the environmental, institutional, and political constraints to resource development.
 As these constraints change over time, the IRP is periodically revisited and updated by Metropolitan and the member agencies to reflect current conditions.
+The most recent update was adopted in 2016.
+In 2022, Metropolitan's Board adopted the 2020 IRP Regional Needs Assessment that incorporated scenario planning to address wide-ranging uncertainties rather than focusing on a single set of assumptions as in the past.
 To meet the water supply needs of the region, Metropolitan continues to identify and develop additional water supplies to maintain the reliability of the imported water supply and delivery system to its member agencies.